Jon Favreau (speechwriter): Kerry campaign

-He joined Senator John Kerry's 2004 presidential campaign soon after graduation from the College of the Holy Cross.
-While working for the Kerry campaign, his job was to assemble audio clips of talk radio programs for the Kerry camp to review for the next day.
-When the Kerry campaign began to falter at one point, they found themselves without a speechwriter, and Favreau was promoted to the role of deputy speechwriter.
+After graduating from the College of the Holy Cross, Favreau joined Senator John Kerry's 2004 presidential campaign.
 Following Kerry's defeat, Favreau became dispirited with politics, and was uncertain if he would do such work again.
 Favreau first met Obama (then an Illinois State Senator running for the U.S. Senate), while still working for Kerry, backstage at the 2004 Democratic National Convention as Obama was rehearsing his keynote address.
-Favreau, then 23 years old, interrupted Obama's rehearsal, advising the soon-to-be-elected Senator that a rewrite was needed because Kerry wanted to use one of the lines.